Risks and causes of bone cancer

 You can view and print the quick guides for all the pages in the About bone cancer section.

-Fewer than 1 in 500 cancers diagnosed in the UK are bone cancers (0.2%).
+Fewer than 1 in 500 cancers diagnosed in the UK in 2011 were bone cancers (0.2%).
 More males are diagnosed with primary bone cancer than females.

 A risk factor is anything that can increase your chance of developing a disease.
 Different cancers have different risk factors.
 We don’t know what causes most cases of bone cancer.
 But there are some factors that may increase your risk of developing bone cancer.